Zazk0u/new-bl-sdk-mods/object_relocator/object_relocator/HOW_TO_USE.md

 3:<br/>
 Press the pick up keybind again to release the object.<br/>
 Doing this will generate a log text file within object_relocator/logs containing informations on the object that was picked up.<br/>
-You want to export the sdkmod folder to read the files.
+You want to export the sdkmod folder to read the logs.

 Logged informations:
 - Object's name